More about: 4 Best Day Trips to Amalfi Coast from Rome

 How to reach the Amalfi Coast from Rome via Salerno

-If you decide to go on your own or your contracted excursions do not include the trip to the coast, read on and I'll tell you how to manage your travel to and from the region, read on and I'll tell you the best ways to get there.
+If you decide to go on your own or the excursions you booked do not include the trip to the coast, read on and I will tell you how to manage your travel to and from the region, read on and I will tell you the best ways to get there.

-Leaving by train from Roma Termini train station, you can take a train to Salerno.
+Leaving by train from Roma Termini train station, you can take a train that goes to Salerno.
 The company that provides this service isTrenitalia and the trip takes two hours.

-Prices can change and can range from 30 euro to 70 euro, it always depends on the time of booking.
+Prices can change and can range from 30 euros to 70 euros, it always depends on the time of booking.

 Once in Salerno, getting to the Amalfi Coast is very easy.
 From Piazza Concordia in Salerno, you can find boats that will take you to Amalfi in 35 minutes for an approximate cost of 8 euros.
-Usually there is a departure every hour, but the schedule can change,
+There is usually an hourly departure, but the schedule can change,

 From Rome to Amalfi Coast by Car

-Another option you could use is to rent a car from Rome and drive directly to the Amalfi Coast.
+Another option is to rent a car from Rome and drive directly to the Amalfi Coast.

-Car prices vary a lot depending on the model of the car, size, etc. Generally, the further in advance, the more economical the rental car prices will be.
+Car prices vary greatly depending on the model of the vehicle, size, etc. Generally, the further in advance, the more economical the rental car prices will be.

 The car journey is direct, well signposted and in just over three hours you will reach the coast.